 Wendy Balda is originally from IL and moved to Howard County 4 years ago.
 Her background includes Corporate Meeting Planning, Marketing, and Capital Campaign Fund Raising/Grant writing and she received her B.A. degree from the University of Illinois, Champaign.
 Wendy has been involved with SECAC since moving here and has participated in various committees, including strategic planning and policies.
-Last year, Wendy accepted a 3 year position to serve on the SESAC (Special Education State Board as Co-Vice President.
-She is currently working at home, as mother to Jackson, a 14 year-old with Williams Syndrome.
-Her older son, Lucas, 18 is attending College at Penn State University.
+In 2018, Wendy accepted a 3 year position to serve on the SESAC (Special Education State Board as Co-Vice President.
+She is currently working at home, as mother to Jackson, a 16 year-old with Williams Syndrome.
+Her older son, Lucas, 20 is attending College at Penn State University.

 Wendy's motto in special education is, "Problems become opportunities when the right people join together."
 She looks forward to the opportunity to serve on the SECAC board and work together to continue improving Special Education services for our community.